digitalurban/wd-mqtt-dashboard/README.md

 # MQTT Weather Dashboard

 Dashboard to display environmental data from Weather Display MQTT Output - the code is editable for other MQTT feeds.
+MQTT data is decoded into either direct numerical data to converted to text feeds for display on the page.
+The background colour changes every 5 degrees centigrade  based on the outdoor temperature feed.

 ![Screen](https://github.com/ucl-casa-ce/wd-mqtt-dashboard/blob/master/Screenshot%202020-01-20%20at%2011.49.16.png)